cloudfoundry/winc/README.md

 ### Using

 The following `powershell` script can be used to quickly create a new container.
 It takes an optional container ID as an argument.
-It requires `winc.exe` and `winc-image.exe` to be on your path, and `quote.dll` to be in the same directory as `winc-image.exe`.
+It requires `winc.exe` and `winc-image.exe` to be on your path, and `quota.dll` to be in the same directory as `winc-image.exe`.

 ```
 if (!(Get-Command "winc.exe" -ErrorAction SilentlyContinue)) {